Drug Resistant Seizures

 In 1980 Cunha et al., reported that patients that were administered 200-300 mg of cannabidiol in combination with regular medication, showed improvement over those that received a placebo.
 Mild sedation was reported as an unwanted side effect.
 In 1986 Ames reported a study in which 12 epileptic patients were given 200-300 mg of cannabidiol per day in combination with standard antiepileptic drugs with no significant improvement in seizure frequency.
 In 1990 Trembly et al reported that 900-1200 mg of cannabinidiol a day for 10 months markedly reduced the frequency of seizures in the single patient that they tested.

 Help From THC

 In addition to reports that suggest that CBD may be beneficial, a report by Davis and Ramsey shows that use of tetrahydrocannabinol (THC) may also help reduce seizures.

 IGC has applied for a U.S patent based on a novel therapy using cannabinoid extracts.
-The therapy is administered, using a variety of delivery technologies, for indications in both human medical refractory epilepsy and seizures in other mammals such as dogs and cats.
+The therapy is administered, using a variety of delivery technologies, for indications in both human medical refractory seizures in other mammals such as dogs and cats.
 We expect to conduct metabolic profiling and apply to the FDA for trials.